nlpodyssey/spago/README.md

 ### Getting Started

-The computational graph is the centerpiece of the SpaGO machine learning framework.
+A good place to start is by looking at the implementation of built-in neural models, such as the [LSTM](https://github.com/nlpodyssey/spago/blob/af3871a650dddb94299de4f8d3f9eb6ab4fa4a37/nn/recurrent/lstm/lstm.go#L106).
+Except for a few linear algebra operations written in assembly for optimal performance, it's straightforward Go code, so you don't have to worry.
+In fact, SpaGO could have been written by you :)

+The behavior of a neural model is characterized by a combination of parameters and equations.
 Mathematical expressions must be defined using the auto-grad `ag` package in order to take advantage of automatic differentiation.

+In this sense, we can say the computational graph is at the center of the SpaGO machine learning framework.

 Example: